-Biocanvas curates images created during scientific research that also double as art.
+Biocanvas curates scientific research images that also double as art.
 Much like Starry Night captures your attention and elicits emotion, so too do science-as-art images.
 They are dazzlingly colorful and intricately patterned works found in the world around and within us.
 And behind each image is a science story: an interesting fact, an amazing discovery, a promise for the future.
 Biocanvas seeks to use “art” as a springboard to get people back into conversation with science.
 It seems ambitious, but Biocanvas is a promising start to igniting interest and understanding in science across all audiences.

 How will science change you?

-Michael is a Ph.D. student at the New York University School of Medicine studying stem cell biology.
-He studies the genes and molecules that control how stem cells compete for restricted access to a “niche,” a headquarters for stem cells in the body.
-Michael graduated from the University of Georgia with a BS in cellular biology and a certificate in writing.
-During his undergraduate career, he has conducted research on brain development, basic stem cell behavior, and induced pluripotent stem cells, the latter for which he was awarded the Goldwater Scholarship.
-In his spare time, Michael likes to cook, write, play piano, and binge on episodes of Downton Abbey and Breaking Bad.
+Michael is a PhD student studying stem cell biology at New York University School of Medicine.
+He researches how a single mutant stem cell can hijack and replace the normal pool of stem cells in tissues.
+Michael graduated from the University of Georgia with a BS in cellular biology and a certificate in interdisciplinary writing.
+During his undergraduate career, he has conducted research on brain development, basic stem cell behavior, and induced pluripotent stem cells.
+In his spare time, Michael likes to cook, play piano, and binge on episodes of Downton Abbey and Breaking Bad.